-2At end-2018, US open-ended funds (OEFs) had around USD21.4trn in assets under management.
+&lt;sup>1At end-2018, US open-ended funds had around USD21.4trn in assets under management.
 US closed-end funds had around USD250bn in assets under management (ICI, 2019).

-3And, (IMF, 2019) argue that mutual funds are susceptible to herding behaviour and liquidity shocks.
+$^{2}$ And, (IMF, 2019) argue that mutual funds are susceptible to herding behaviour and liquidity shocks.

-class for external funding for EMEs and overtook loans as a proportion of net external financing for EMEs in 2012 (Shin (2013)).
-Around 20% of EME bonds are now held by foreign investors, compared to 16.5% in 2006 (Figure 2).
+We focus on emerging market economies (EMEs) because alongside the growth of mutual funds, the participation of EMEs in global financial markets has increased markedly in recent decades.
+External assets and liabilities have been growing since the 1990s and were equivalent to around 130% of GDP at the end of 2018 (Figure 1).
+Portfolio debt is a crucial asset class for external funding for EMEs and overtook loans as a proportion of net external financing for EMEs in 2012 (Shin (2013)).
+Around 20% of EME bonds are now held by foreign investors, compared to 16.5% in 2006.
+For some EMEs, foreign ownership is above 50%.
+(Figure 2)

-One key channel for foreign participation is via open-ended global bond funds.
+A key channel for foreign participation in EMEs is via open-ended global bond funds.
 These have increased in size and exposure to EME sovereign bonds.
 Mutual fund flows to emerging markets now account for around one third of total portfolio flows, compared to around one tenth pre-crisis (Carney, 2019).
-The assets of mutual funds investing in EME bonds have increased seven-fold since 2008 (Hui, 2018) and these inflows could lead to vulnerabilities (Ramos-Francia and Garcia-Verdu (2018)).
+The assets of mutual funds investing in EME bonds have increased seven-fold since 2008 (Hui, 2018) and these inflows could lead to vulnerabilities (Ramos-Francia and Garcia-Verdu, 2018).
 Cortes et al. (2020) shows that in 2018 these funds have almost doubled their assets under management since 2009, with a proportional increase in their exposures to EMEs fixed income, reaching up to 19% of total assets for the average fund.
 Around 98% of EME bond funds are actively managed (Shek et al., 2018).